Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 This post will explore the differences between low latency, ultra-low latency, and real-time streaming.
 We'll talk about what you actually need for your video security system, what to know about LAN vs WAN, and how you can achieve real-time streaming with remote access.

-Streaming latency is the delay between a camera capturing an event and the event being displayed on the viewer’s device.
-The lower the latency, the faster and more “live” it is.
+Streaming latency is the delay between a camera capturing an event and the event being displayed on the viewer's device.
+The lower the ip camera latency, the faster and more “live” it is.
 The standards for what is considered low latency are in flux as technology continues to improve.

 Low latency